-Explorations courses are upper division courses which allow concentrated or thematic study.
-In Explorations there are three areas of study - Natural Sciences and Quantitative Reasoning, Social and Behavioral Sciences, and Humanities and Fine Arts.
+Explorations of Human Experience courses are upper division courses which allow concentrated or thematic study.
+In Explorations of Human Experience there are three areas of study - Natural Sciences and Quantitative Reasoning, Social and Behavioral Sciences, and Humanities and Fine Arts.
 Among these areas are courses designated as cultural diversity courses.
-"Explorations" courses take the goals and skills of "Foundations" courses to a more advanced level.
+"Explorations of Human Experience" courses take the goals and skills of "Foundations of Learning" courses to a more advanced level.
 This may find expression in one or more of the following pedagogical elements: greater interdisciplinary, more complex and in-depth theory, deeper investigation of local problems, and wider awareness of global challenges.
-More extensive reading, written analysis involving complex comparisons well-developed arguments, considerable bibliography, and use of technology are appropriate in many explorations courses.
+More extensive reading, written analysis involving complex comparisons well-developed arguments, considerable bibliography, and use of technology are appropriate in many Explorations of Human Experience courses.
 Courses narrowly centered within one aspect of a discipline are more suited to major study than general education, which encourages students to relate their learning across the range of their educational experience.
-Explorations courses are upper division and cannot be used to fulfill this requirement if taken before students reach junior standing (passing 60 units).
+Explorations of Human Experience courses are upper division and cannot be used to fulfill this requirement if taken before students reach junior standing (passing 60 units).